ruslanosipov/ruslanosipov.github.io/source/_posts/2021-04-07-how-much-does-writing-a-book-earn.markdown

 ---
-title: "How much does writing a book earn"
+title: "How much does writing a book earn?"
 date: 2021-04-07 18:30:00 -0700
 categories: [Writing, Work]
 ---

 I write about Vim -- a modal text editor -- [a lot][4].
-In fact, in early 2018 I was approached by a [Packt Publishing][3] -- what I've later learned to be a "quantity over quality" publishing house.
+In fact, in early 2018 I was approached by [Packt Publishing][3] -- what I've later learned to be a "quantity over quality" publishing house.
 Over the next 6 to 9 months I wrote a 300-page ["Mastering Vim"][1].